Fairness Evaluation and Inference Level Mitigation in LLMs: Model Original and Mitigated Response

 \section{Model Original and Mitigated Response}

 The examples in Table~\ref{MaskedResponseResults} illustrate how masking transforms biased outputs into fairer, context-sensitive responses across multiple dimensions.
 For age and gender, the masked responses avoid essentialist generalizations by reframing outcomes in terms of individual variation and cultural expectations.
 Cultural and religious biases are softened through historical or pluralistic perspectives that recognize diversity in interpretation.
 Political biases, both ideological and economic, are reframed to highlight trade-offs, balance, and contextual nuance rather than presenting one-sided judgments.
+The cosine similarity curve shows in Figure~\ref{fig:cosine} how closely the model’s hidden activations align across dialogue turns.
+A higher score means the model is reusing earlier representations (strong memory carry-over), while a lower score means it is diverging (less memory retention).
+The curve with confidence bands highlights whether this retention is stable or fluctuates across conversations, making it a key indicator of how consistently biases or context are carried forward in Dynamic Neurons Masking.